 Arcus is transparent with Fund and Managed Account investors about its activities and maintains an active and recurring dialogue with investors.
-Arcus has a dedicated Investor Relations Team, led by its Head of Investor Relations, responsible for ongoing interactions with the existing and prospective investors as well as investor reporting.
-The Investor Relations team is in regular contact with the Investors, spending significant time understanding their requirements from time to time as their investment strategies evolve and regulatory changes affect them.
-As a result of this direct feedback, Arcus enhanced it formalised communication and reporting during 2023 as outlined in the case studies below.
+Arcus has a dedicated Investor Relations Team, led by Ronak Patel (Partner, Head of Capital Formation & Investor Relations) responsible for ongoing interactions with the existing and prospective investors as well as investor reporting.
+The Investor Relations team is in regular contact with the investors, spending significant time understanding their requirements from time to time as their investment strategies evolve and regulatory changes affect them.
 When committing to an Arcus fund, investors undertake detailed legal due diligence of the fund documentation and some investors also have a side letter where their particular requirements (whether they be in relation to investment approach, specific additional reporting or investment appetite) are documented.
 As a result, investors' expectations and relationship with Arcus are clearly documented and understood at the outset of their commitment to the Arcus fund.
 Arcus considers and implements these requirements in its investment strategy and asset management approach and in the stewardship of those investments.